 Christine Worthen Eames Memorial Scholarship Endowment

-Established in 2006 in memory of Christine W. Eames, Communications ’99, an alumna of the College of Humanities and Social Sciences, by her mother, Joan Christensen Eames.
+The Christine Worthen Eames Memorial Scholarship Endowment was established in 2006 in memory of Christine W. Eames, Communication ’99, an alum of the College of Humanities and Social Sciences, by her mother, Joan Christensen Eames.
 The purpose of the fund is to provide scholarships for students who are aspiring writers.
-Recipients must be an undergraduate majoring in English with a concentration in creative writing or in communications with a concentration in journalism.
-Recipient may be a full-time or part-time student and an in-state or out-of-state student, and qualify on the basis of academic merit and financial need.
+Recipient must be an undergraduate majoring in English with a concentration in creative writing or majoring in communications with a concentration in journalism.
+Recipient may be a full-time or part-time student and an in-state or out-of-state student.
+Recipient will qualify on the basis of academic merit and financial need.
 The scholarship is renewable, subject to the availability of funds.

 Cynthia Wynn Herman Scholarship Endowment